Kraligor/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 5. Reduce the P term in steps of 10% until the oscillation disappears.
 6. Reduce the P term by a further 25%.

 Each time the P term is changed set the I term equal to the P term.
-Those parameter can be changed on ground and disarm preferably.
-Confident pilot could set them in flight with GCS or CH6 tuning knob.
+These parameters should be changed on the ground and disarmed.
+A confident pilot could set them in flight with GCS or CH6 tuning knob.

-The ch6 tuning knob may be used to make these adjustments.
-If this is done set the minimum value of the tuning range to the current safe value and the upper range to approximately 4 times the current value.
+The CH6 tuning knob may be used to make these adjustments.
+If this is done, set the minimum value of the tuning range to the current safe value and the upper range to approximately 4 times the current value.
 Be careful not to move the slider before the parameter list is refreshed to recover the set value.
-Ensure the ch6 tuning is switched off before setting the parameter value or the tuning may immediately overwrite it.
+Ensure the CH6 tuning is switched off before setting the parameter value or the tuning may immediately overwrite it.

 Autotune
 --------

-If the aircraft appears stable enough to attempt autotune follow the instructions in the autotune page.
+If the aircraft appears stable enough to attempt autotune, follow the instructions in the autotune page.

 There a number of problems that can prevent Autotune from providing a good tune.
-Some of the reason autotune can fail are:
+Some of the reasons autotune can fail are:

 - High levels of gyro noise.
 - Incorrect value of :ref:`MOT_THST_EXPO <MOT_THST_EXPO>`.